amirdy/comment_analyzer/README.md

 #### 2. Decoder
-For better result, Attention mechanism which is a simple MLP was used.
+For better result, the Attention mechanism which is a simple MLP was used.
 |<img src="README_Files/Attention.jpg"  width = "622"  > |
 |:--:|
 |Attention|

-Then, combination of Attention outpus and Encoder hiddens were given to the Decoder.
+Then, a combination of Attention outputs and Encoder hiddens were given to the Decoder.
 |<img src="README_Files/Decoder.JPG"  width = "622"  > |
 |:--:|
 |Decoder Network|